ClaudioLillo/ClaudioLillo/README.md

-- 🔭 I’m currently working on react + material-ui frontend for www.escuelalomiranda.cl.
-The public repository of this project is available on https://github.com/ClaudioLillo/escuelaLoMiranda-client
+- 🔭 I’m currently working on the site www.escuelalomiranda.cl, an educational App developed on React + Material UI (frontend) and Express ( backend).
+Both, client and API are available in my public repositories.
 - 🌱 I’m currently learning Django and Docker
 - 👯 I’m looking to collaborate on Node.js and Python projects
 - 📫 Reach me at cilillo@uc.cl